AravindR97/Bitcoin-repo/README.md

-# Candlestick Chart of Bitcoin Prices
+# Stock Price Analysis of Cryptocurrencies

-With the help of Coingecko API, Bitcoin stock price data is collected and is used to create a candlestick chart for analysis.
+With the help of Coingecko API, ohlc data of various crypto currencies over a period of 7 days is collected and is used to create a candlestick chart for analysis.
 Pycoingecko is a wrapper used to simplify the intergration of Coingecko API to python program.
+An interactive candlestick chart is created using Plotly.

 ## Sample: